lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 .fbcdn.et
 ```

 >#### Note:  The “.” before the domain name acts as a wildcard.
-Example:  to block *.example.com you will type  .example.com instead.
+Example:  to block *.example.com you will type: .example.com instead.

 I saved the file.
 I then opened the Squid Proxy configuration file located in ` /etc/squid.conf` and added the following lines: